 Nevertheless, there are things to consider...

 One of the myths in the no-code space is that if you want to get to the stage of any solution implementation, you have to lower your expectations.
-The days of where we had to choose two-out-of-three between fast/cheap/good are numbered, but expectations do have to be managed.
+The days when we had to choose two out of three between fast/cheap/good are numbered, but expectations do have to be managed.